VladIakimenko/Team-Coursework-Vkinder/README.md

-This is the 'main' branch.
+This is the 'development' branch.

-Should be updated via merge requests from another branch (name should correspond to the task).